celpax/dailypulse-php/readme.md

 Dailypulse will track how many pulses are registered in a typical day.
 DailyPulse will detect and exclude from this statist days such as weekends in which a couple of people turn up to work, or company parties when there might be an unusual number of pulses.

-Again, pulses per typical day might not be callculated for a given site yet, in which case null can be returned.
+Again, pulses per typical day might not be calculated for a given site yet, in which case null can be returned.

 You can get it in a similar way by doing: